Home

 Rock - A Gibson Les Paul through a Marshall Amp.

-Metal a high gain amp like a Krank Krankenstein.
+Metal a high-gain amp like a Krank Krankenstein.

 Rockabilly - a Gretsch guitar through a Fender Supersonic amp with a slapback echo effect.

 7. Will you need multiple channels?
-This is great for variety in live performances when you go from rhythm to lead.
+This is great for a variety in live performances when you go from rhythm to lead.

 8. Whats your budget?
 Should you wait and save up for your perfect amp?
 Sometimes you should wait and spend your money on what you really want.

-Tube amps vs. solid state
+Tube amps vs. solid-state

 The overall consensus on this is that a tube amp sounds better and requires more maintenance.

-Tubes add just that special touch of warmth and surprisingly enough, a bit of distortion even while played clean, that adds that special something to a electric guitar amp sound that humans like to hear.
+Tubes add just that special touch of warmth and surprisingly enough, a bit of distortion even while played clean, that adds that special something to an electric guitar amp sound that humans like to hear.
 (That's good)

 Tubes need periodic replacement and extra care when the amp is hot from being on.